 - Let everything simmer for 20 minutes.

-- Puree the soup with a blender and, if necessary, dilute with the stock to the desired thickness.
+- Puree the soup with an immersion blender and, if necessary, dilute with the stock to the desired thickness.

-- Heat the soup until it is almost to the boil and season with salt and pepper.
+- Heat it again until it's almost to the boil and season with salt and pepper.